 Some healthcare experts have described the state of behavioral health care in emergency rooms as a crisis based not only on patients’ needs and capabilities but also their lack of financial stability.
 Behavioral health patients that use the emergency room for their care routinely have delusions, hallucinations and have a high rate of chemical dependency.
 This makes their needs very complex; however, their capability to follow treatment recommendations are often very poor.
 They are frequently unemployed or underemployed at best.
 This often leads to poor or no coverage for basic treatment let alone more intensive inpatient treatment.
 High complexity plus poor treatment adherence plus very limited treatment options equals a crisis.

 There are multitudes of factors that have led to this situation, and hospitals cannot solve the problem alone.
-They can, however, make some fundamental changes to the way they approach and treat patients with behavioral health conditions while boarding in the ED to improve their care and, concurrently, expedite patient flow.
+They can, however, make some fundamental changes to the way they approach and treat patients with behavioral health conditions while boarding in the ED to improve their healthcare and, concurrently, expedite patient flow.

 Click here to read our full white paper discussing a new approach to treating behavioral health patients in the ED.

 To learn how TeamHealth can help implement new behavioral health strategies in your emergency department, call 818.1498 or email us at email@example.com.